trinodb/trino/testing/trino-product-tests/README.md

 mode and Trino runs either in Docker container(s) (both pseudo-distributed and distributed setups are possible) or manually from IntelliJ (for debugging Trino).
-The tests run in a separate JVM and they can be started using the launcher found in `trino-product-tests-launcher/bin/run-launcher`.
+The tests run in a separate JVM and they can be started using the launcher found in `testing/trino-product-tests-launcher/bin/run-launcher`.
 The product tests are run using the [Tempto](https://github.com/trinodb/tempto) harness.

+**There is a helper script at `bin/ptl` which calls `testing/trino-product-tests-launcher/bin/run-launcher` and helps you avoid typing the full path to the launcher everytime.
+Rest of this document uses `bin/ptl` to start the launcher but you can use the full path too.**

 Developers should consider writing product tests in addition to any unit tests when making changes to user visible features.
 The product tests should also